The $\mathbf{P}$-Completeness of Inverted Index Traversal: On the Complexity of Evaluating Boolean Query DAGs

-To complete the proof that $\mathcal{L}_R$ captures $\mathbf{P}$, we must establish the upper bound: The \textsc{Retrieve} Problem is contained within $\mathbf{P}$.
+To complete the proof that the \textsc{Retrieve} problem is $\mathbf{P}$-Complete, we must establish the upper bound: The \textsc{Retrieve} problem is contained within $\mathbf{P}$.

 Consider a naive Term-at-a-Time (TAAT) evaluation strategy that recursively computes the result set $D(v)$ for each node bottom-up.
-For a query DAG of size $|Q|$ and a document universe of size $U$, standard set operations (intersection, union, difference) on sorted lists or bitsets can be performed in $O(U)$ time.
-The total evaluation time is therefore bounded by $O(|Q| \cdot U)$.
-Since the input size includes the index size (which is proportional to at least $U$), this naive algorithm runs in polynomial time.
+For a query DAG of size $|Q|$, standard set operations (intersection, union, difference) on sorted lists or bitsets of maximum size $|U|$ can be performed in $O(|U|)$ time.
+Since there are $|Q|$ nodes, this naive algorithm evaluates the query in $O(|Q| \cdot |U|)$ time.
+Since the input size includes the index size (which is proportional to at least $|U|$), this naive algorithm runs strictly in polynomial time.
 Having the final result, the answer to the problem is $\textsc{True}$ if and only if the output of the TAAT evaluation is non-empty.